unmtransinfo/drugcentral-tools/README.md

 # `DRUGCENTRAL-TOOLS`

-Client tools, including original prototype web app.
+Client tools, including original prototype web app, example SQL, example R, and workflow for Docker container of PostgreSql db.

+* See also [BioClients](https://github.com/jeremyjyang/BioClients) for DrugCentral Python API (for Pg db).

 ___NOT___ required for DrugCentral build.

-Docker container of PostgreSql db instance included.

 ## Dependencies